marcus-grant/dots-neovim/README.md

 * [Documentation on key-maps][keys-me]
   * Vim is rather infamous for it's key-maps and modal editing scheme.
     This guide covers on how to redefine them to your liking.
+* [Documentation on configuring appearance][appearance-me]
+  * Configuring appearance can be done through...
+    * Plugins for complex color schemes.
+    * Functions or plugins to alter appearance dynamically.
+    * Which-key key bindings and menus to remind the user how to use the editor.
+* [Documentation on configuring the status line][statusline-me]
+  * The status line is the line at the bottom of the editor that shows information about the current buffer.
+  * A plugin status line can show a little bit more information and be more customizable than the default one.
+  * The first use of icons will occur in this configuration, which makes for much better glance-able information.

 ## References

 * [Documentation on Lazy Plugins][lazy-plugs-me]
 * [Documentation on options of built-in features][options-me]
 * [Documentation on key-maps][keys-me]
+* [Documentation on configuring appearance][appearance-me]
+* [Documentation on configuring the status line][statusline-me]
 * [NeoVim IDE Series Index by Shaik Zahid][neovim-ide-idx-zahid]
   * A lot of this is based on the tips in this series.